Iraneus/betamedneed/_services/ambulance.md

 ![Ambulance](/images/illustrations/ambulance2.jpg)

-As soon as the order and payment method is confirmed, you can have an ambulance available in 30 minutes or less.
+As soon as the order and payment method is confirmed, you can have an ambulance available within 30 minutes or at a suitable time.